codacy/pulse-user-docs/docs/metrics.md

 | High                  | Between 1 day and 1 week     |
 | Elite                 | Less than 1 day              |

+### Sub-metrics

+There are several metrics that directly influence the lead time for changes, and can help you track in more detail what needs to be improved in your workflow.
+All the sub-metrics are aggregated by an interval (day, week or month) and have values for the average, median, and percentiles 5%, 20%, 25%, 75%, 80%, 95%.

+These metrics are extracted from pull requests, only include pull requests that have been merged (ignores closed without merge and currently open) and draft pull requests are treated as normal pull requests.

+#### Time to Open

+An approximation of the time a change takes to be developed.
+This metric assumes you are not developing after the PR is open.

+This metric is the difference between the pull request base commit author timestamp and the pull request created timestamp.

+#### Time to Review

+The time since a pull request is opened until it is merged.

+This metric is the difference between the the pull request merged timestamp and the pull request created timestamp.

 ## Median time to recover